zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 At the cache object level, in response to the QueryView/EntityView '`refresh`' call, an AJAX call will be issued for the corresponding cache entry, precisely in the same manner that would happen if the extension called the cache object's `refresh` method with the associated cache key (see [here](#refresh-datacache-refresh)).

+<a name="working-with-data-explicitly-proactively-reflecting-server-data-changes-on-the-client-refreshing-a-queryview-entityview-queryview-entityview-refresh-caveat"></a>
-#### QueryView/EntityView '`refresh`' **caveat**
+#### QueryView/EntityView &#39;<code>refresh</code>&#39; <strong>caveat</strong>

 There is one subtety to the '`refresh`' method available on QueryView/EntityView that sometimes trips up extension developers.
 You will notice that '`refresh`' accepts no parameters.
-This is because '`refresh`' was designed to refresh *already-loaded data*.
+This is because '`refresh`' was designed to refresh *previously-loaded data*.
 An initial call to QueryView/EntityView's '`fetch`' method establishes a cache entry in the corresponding cache object that includes the URL information with which to issue an AJAX call when '`refresh`' is later called.

-Sometimes, extensions developers feel it is important - when a Blade opens or a Part is first displayed - to implicitly refresh the Blade's/Part's data (in cases where the data may have already been loaded/cached for use in some previously viewed Blade/Part).
+Sometimes, extensions developers feel it is important - when a Blade opens or a Part is first displayed - to implicitly refresh the Blade's/Part's data (in cases where the data may have previously been loaded/cached for use in some previously viewed Blade/Part).
 To make this so, they'll sometimes call QueryView/EntityView's '`fetch`' and '`refresh`' methods in succession.
 This is a minor anti-pattern that should probably be avoided.
-This "refresh my data on Blade open" pattern trains the user to open Blades to fix stale data (even close and then immediately reopen the same Blade) and can often be a symptom of a missing 'Refresh' command or [auto-refreshing data](#refresh-implicitrefresh) that's configured with too long a polling interval.
+This "refresh my data on Blade open" pattern trains the user to open Blades to fix stale data (even close and then immediately reopen the same Blade) and can often be a symptom of a missing 'Refresh' command or [auto-refreshing data](#the-implicit-refresh) that's configured with too long a polling interval.

+<a name="working-with-data-virtualized-data-for-the-grid"></a>
 ## Virtualized data for the grid
+<a name="working-with-data-querying-for-virtualized-data"></a>
 ## Querying for virtualized data
 In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.